jbisetto/free-genai-bootcamp-2025/song-vocabulary/docs/ONBOARDING.md

 The Song Vocabulary App is an AI-powered application that extracts Japanese vocabulary from song lyrics.
 It uses a ReAct (Reasoning + Acting) agent pattern with Mistral 7B to create a tool-using AI system that can:

-1. Search for and retrieve song lyrics (with efficient caching and compression)
+1. Search for and retrieve song lyrics
 2. Extract relevant Japanese vocabulary from those lyrics
 3. Format the vocabulary into a structured JSON response